The Building Blocks of the Zodiac Personalities

 It’s Complicated

-Like the interconnected threads of karma, the process of astrological archetypal evolution is so complex and dynamic that, as storytellers, we can learn and take in as much knowledge as possible, and then respond intuitively in the end.
+Like the interconnected threads of karma, the process of astrological archetypal evolution is so complex and dynamic that, as storytellers, we can learn and absorb as much knowledge as possible, then respond intuitively in the end.

 Such is the creative process.
 It’s good to have lots of tools in your toolbox.
-This continuous change ensures that each of these archetypes is a living, evolving entity.
+This continuous change ensures that each archetype is a living, evolving entity.

 We cannot know—nor need to know—how everything connects to everything else.
 We only know that it does.